emartech/pgarchive/Manual.md

 #### 0.3.x to 0.4.0

 The name of the cron job `defrag-btrfs` changed to `maintenance`, however the old name is still accepted so no changes are necessary.
+It will be removed completely with version 1.0.0.

 #### 0.2.x to 0.3.0